lcp/mightyboot/README.md

 For openSUSE/SLE, we just copy *EFI* and *boot* from openSUSE/SLE DVD image to *data/tftproot/opensuse*, and set **PXE_URI** as */opensuse/EFI/BOOT/bootx64.efi*.

-NOTE: Remember to adjust the paths in *EFI/BOOT/grub.cfg*
+NOTE: Remember to adjust the paths in *grub.cfg*

 ### DNS